 Review of studies and investigation in learning and adjustment of the gifted, including assessment, classification, curriculum provisions, and social and emotional adjustment.
-273. Seminar in Education of the Mentally Retarded (3) Prerequisites: Education 168 or 169 and Psychology 109.
+173. Seminar in Education of the Mentally Retarded (3) Prerequisites: Education 168 or 169 and Psychology 109.
 Review of studies and investigation in learning and adjustment of retarded children including etiology, classification, diagnosis, and assessment.
 274A.
 Utilizing Audiovisual Materials in the Classroom (3) Prerequisite: Education 140.

 A critical analysis of research evaluating the use of visual, auditory, and other sensory materials in education.
 275. Administering the Use of Audiovisual Materials (3) Prerequisite: Education 140.
 Organizing, supervising, and coordinating audiovisual centers as an integral part of educational systems.
 276. Seminar in Programed Instruction (3 to 6) Prerequisite: Education 144.

-Theories of programed instruction, with emphasis on construction of programs: application to teaching situations.
+Theories of programed instruction, with emphasis on construction of programs; application to teaching situations.
 Analysis and revision of programed projects.
-280. Legal and Financial Aspects of School District Management (3) Prerequisites: Standard Teaching Credential, Education 260, 261, 262, 263, and consent of instructor.
+180. Legal and Financial Aspects of School District Management (3) Prerequisites: Standard Teaching Credential, Education 260, 261, 262, 263, and Principles and practices of law and finance as an aspect of school business administration, school plant planning and development, and the operation and maintenance of school facilities and services.
+281. School-Community Relationships (3) Prerequisites: Standard Teaching Credential, Education 260, 261, 262, 263, and consent of instructor.